Here are some reasons we think you should hire our live bands for your event:

 If you're interested in volume levels, read our Essential Guide to Sound Limiters for more information.

-Longer performances may be available on request; please discuss this in advance.
+Our party bands usually play two 60 minute sets.
+Longer performances may be available on request; please discuss this with us in advance.

 Yes, we often provide packages like this and they work very well - and it works out much cheaper than hiring two separate bands.